 Air Fryer Teriyaki Cauliflower Wings

 I love a good easy air fryer recipe.
 This one was inspired by my popular Buffalo Cauliflower but with a Japanese-inspired twist.
 Similar to regular buffalo sauce, these Teriyaki Cauliflower Wings are sticky, crispy and a little chewy, but without the spicy flavor.
-They would make a great snack spread alongside my Rice Paper Tacos or Crispy Sesame Rolls.
+They would make a great snack spread alongside my Rice Paper Tacos, Crispy Sesame Rolls, or Rice Paper Dumplings.

 Why You’ll Love This Recipe